 COURSE OF STUDIES FOR M.A.
-EXAMINATION IN SOCIOLOGY (UNDER SEMESTER SYSTEM IN UNIVERSITY COLLEGES DEPARTMENT AFFILETED RAVISHANKAR SHUKLA UNIVERSITY, RAIPUR (C.G.)
-ACADEMIC SESSION (2018-19)
+EXAMINATION IN SOCIOLOGY (UNDER SEMESTER SYSTEM IN UNIVERSITY TEACHING DEPARTMENT AND AFFILETED COLLEGES OF PT.
+RAVISHANKAR SHUKLA UNIVERSITY, RAIPUR (C.G.)
+ACADEMIC SESSION (2023- 25)

 M.A.
-Examination in Sociology shall be conducted in four semesters, each having 500 hundred marks, totaling to 2000 marks.
+Examination in Sociology is a two year post graduate programme and shall be conducted in four semesters, each having 500 hundred marks, totaling to 2000 marks.
 The detailed Course Structure Semester wise is mentioned below.